k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/10_table_population_and_sync_strategies.md

 -  [Broadway as a Population](/articles/14_table_population_based_Broadway.md)

-Now that you understand the benefits of a Table Population and its use cases, whether it is a DB query or a Java function known as a **Root function**, let’s see how to create one.
+Now that you understand the benefits of a Table Population and its use cases, whether it is a DB query or a Root function, let’s see how to create one.

 Please read: